InfoSecInnovations/project-fantastic/README.md

 - [Host Data Commands](packages/fantastic-help/commands.md)
 - [Scans](packages/fantastic-help/scans.md) (Daily Quests are just Scans with the quest field enabled)
 - [Story Quests](packages/fantastic-help/stories.md)

+`info.json` is an optional file that currently just contains a `name` property which allows you to give a display name to your module

 To try out your module locally you can simply go to your Fantastic install directory and do `npm i path/to/your/awesome/module` and then add the package name to the config file.
 If you want it to be available online, just publish it to the npm registry or GitHub and follow the standard npm installation process.